 Types of Addiction Treatment

-Several different types of addiction treatment programs exist to help people struggling with addiction.
-Treatment can be beneficial at any point in an addiction and can be tailored to a person’s needs.
+Several different types of treatment exist to help people struggling with addiction.
+Treatment can be beneficial at any point during a person’s substance use or recovery and should be tailored to a person’s needs.
+Treatment options include:

-- Inpatient or residential treatment: A type of treatment that involves staying at a facility and participating in a number of recovery services for a set period of time.
+- Inpatient or residential treatment: A type of treatment that involves staying at a facility and participating in several recovery services for a set period.
 Inpatient treatment can be helpful for people who prefer to be in a structured, drug-free environment, void of temptations or triggers.

-- 12-step programs: Fellowship programs, such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), are free to join.
-The only requirement is that you must want to abstain from mind-altering substances.
+- 12-step programs: These include 12-step based groups like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) and are free to join.
+The only requirement is that you have a desire to stop using substances.
 The meetings provide individuals with a supportive and encouraging environment.
 Non-12-step programs, such as SMART Recovery, are also available.